MerginMaps/docs/src/server/install/index.md

 ## Installation System Requirements

-We recommend using a dedicated host machine with 8GB of memory.
+We recommend using a dedicated host machine with 8 GB of memory.
 The requirements for CPU and persistent storage depend largely on the frequency of project updates and the anticipated size of the data you expect to store respectively.

 ## Mergin Maps EE Docker Images
 <ServerType type="EE" />

 The <CommunityPlatformName /> images are stored on publicly accessible <DockerHubLink id="u/lutraconsulting" desc="Lutra Consulting's Docker" />.

-<EnterprisePlatformName /> images are stored on private AWS repository.
-To get access, you need your contract and license from <MerginMapsEmail id="sales" desc="sales team" />.
+<EnterprisePlatformName /> images are stored on a private AWS repository.
+To get access, you need your contract and licence from our <MerginMapsEmail id="sales" desc="sales team" />.

 Afterwards, you can follow this [guide](./ee/index.md) to retrieve your <EnterprisePlatformName /> images.

 ## Deployment

-Follow these steps to run local <MainPlatformName /> instance.
+Follow these steps to run a local <MainPlatformName /> instance.

 ### Start docker containers